Dinosauriel/league_predictor/README.md

 asdf

 ### `scrape_games.py`
-asdf
+This script uses the Riot API to search for games.
+It stores any scraped games as json in the folder `lake/`.
+In one execution, it scrapes as many games as defined in `config.games_per_scrape`.
+It keeps state in the folder `scrape_cache/`, so you can run the script multiple times without scraping duplicate games.
+To reset, just delete the files in `scrape_cache/`.

 ### `preprocess_games.py`
 This script iterates through all the games in the folder `lake/` and extracts the relevant information for the neural net.
-It stores the output in `processed_games.csv`.
+It stores (appends) the output in `processed_games.csv`.

 ### `train_nn.py`
 asdf